sridhar-sp/android-template-repo/README.md

 kotlin-gradlePlugin = { group = "org.jetbrains.kotlin", name = "kotlin-gradle-plugin", version.ref = "kotlin" }
 ```

-Step 3
+### Step 3 Create Your First Convention Plugin

-Create your first convention plugin, lets create a android application plugin, basically most the build logic we
+Lets create a android application plugin, basically most the build logic we
 have inside the android 'app' module `build.gradle` will be added here, so we can use this plugin instead of
 `com.android.application` and also if our project has other android application module (i.e module build .apk as
 output) we can apply our plugin to avoid duplicating the build logic.